pikepdf/pikepdf/docs/topics/attachments.rst

 * PDF viewers tend to display attachment filenames in alphabetical order.
 Use prefixes if you want to control the display order.

-* As shown in the example, the underlying file object can be closed when used to create a ``FileSpec``.
-The ``FileSpec`` contains the data.
+* The ``AttachedFileSpec`` will capture all of the data when created, so the file object used to create the data can be closed.

-* Each attachment is a :class:`pikepdf.FileSpec`.
-An attachment usually contains only one :class:`pikepdf.AttachedFileStream`, but might contain multiple objects of this type.
+* Each attachment is a :class:`pikepdf.AttachedFileSpec`.
+An attachment usually contains only one :class:`pikepdf.AttachedFile`, but might contain multiple objects of this type.
 Usually, multiple versions are used to provide different versions of the same file for alternate platforms, such as Windows and macOS versions of a file.
   Newer PDFs rarely provide multiple versions.